AlexanderPaule/Chimera.UserScore/README.md

 Elasticsearch instead is a very scalable solution and does not have limitations on number of connections.
 So it basically is perfect for handle a traficated service.
-For simplicity, the provided solution has only one node, and at the moment a high number of requests probably will be closed with a timeout error in case of 1M requests per second, but the power of Elastycsearch is that it can be scaled later at a cheap coast.
+For simplicity, the provided solution has only one node, and at the moment a high number of requests probably will be closed with a timeout error in case of 1M requests per second, but the power of Elasticsearch is that it can be scaled later at a cheap coast.

 ### ASP.NET Core 3.1
 I choose this version of .NET core and not .NET 6 because of my familiarity with it and I prefered to move on something I know for reduce the risks seeing the ammount of time for the project.